Identifying the most crucial parameters of the initial curvature profile for primordial black hole formation

 On the other hand, $\Delta$ represents the width of the transition region between $K_\mathrm{i}\sim 1$ and $K_\mathrm{i}\sim 0$.

 Figure \ref{conditionink} shows the results of numerical calculation with various initial conditions of the five-parameter family (\ref{newfunction}).
-Specifically we have chosen the values of model parameters in (\ref{newfunction}) in the range $0 \leq A \leq 1$, $0 \leq B \leq 1$, $\sigma_\m{min} \leq \sigma_1 \leq \sigma_2 \leq \min\{2\sigma_1,1.14/\sqrt{1-A}\}$ \footnote{ The reason for the upper bound of $\sigma_2$ is because if $\sigma_2$ is too large compared to $\sigma_1$, the second term of the function (\ref{newfunction}) dominates and therefore this function reduces to a single gaussian. }, where $\sigma_\m{min}$ is chosen to only search only the profiles relevant to revealing the PBH formation condition and $n=1,2,3,4,5$.
+Specifically we have chosen the values of model parameters in (\ref{newfunction}) in the range $0 \leq A \leq 1$, $0 \leq B \leq 1$, $\sigma_\m{min} \leq \sigma_1 \leq \sigma_2 \leq \min\{2\sigma_1,1.14/\sqrt{1-A}\}$, where $\sigma_\m{min}$ is chosen to search only the profiles relevant to revealing the PBH formation condition and $n=1,2,3,4,5$.
+The reason for the upper bound of $\sigma_2$ is because if $\sigma_2$ is too large compared to $\sigma_1$, the second term of the function (\ref{newfunction}) dominates and therefore this function reduces to a single gaussian.
 In each numerical simulation, the values of the five parameters are chosen randomly from the range of each parameter.
 The initial conditions are set up by the second order asymptotic expansion.
 The eventual numerical errors, estimated by the constraint equation (\ref{constraintbar}) have been confirmed to be less than a few ％.